Talking with children about tragedies and violence

 Upper-middle and high school-aged children may or may not want to vocalize their thoughts about the trauma.
 Depending on the occurrence, they may feel guilt for not taking action or have thoughts of revenge.
 Encourage them to express their feelings to allow sadness and that you will love and support them.
 Again, depending on the trauma, teens may share concrete suggestions to make their neighborhood and school safer.

-The Michigan State University Extension 4-H citizenship, leadership and community service team offers ideas on how to make a difference for young people between 5 and 19: Participate in anti-violence programs, learn conflict resolution skills and know how to seek assistance if you or a friend is struggling.
+Michigan State University Extension offers ideas on how to make a difference for young people between the ages of 5 and 19: participate in anti-violence programs, learn conflict resolution skills and know how to seek assistance if you or a friend is struggling.

 Check out the National Institute of Mental Health and National Child Traumatic Stress Network, which offer extensive, reviewed resources and publications for families, caregivers and medical providers, including información en Español.